skip to main content

 Internet providers generally assign one public IP address to each customer, and it’s always assigned to the first device connected to the modem or fiber ONT—the router.
 To share that one connection, your router creates and assigns private IP addresses to all your devices.
 So, when you open a mobile browser, your data leaves your private IP address and is routed through the public one.

-How to find your public IP address in a browser
+How to get your public IP address using a browser

-One simple way to find your public IP address is to ask Google.
-The steps are pretty easy:
+The easiest way to find your public IP address is to ask Google.

 Step 1: Open any web browser.